-GHG emissions may be inevitable for our industry, but we always strive to minimise harmful emissions because of the Group is convinced that GHG is the key contributor of climate change and such trend needs to be mitigated.
+The principal source of emissions arising out of the Group's operation was the use of motor vehicles.
+Due to our business nature, the use of vehicles is inevitable.
+Therefore, we always strive to minimise harmful emissions as the Group believed that GHG is the key contributor of climate change and such trend needs to be mitigated.

-Since the major source of the Group's GHG emissions is the use of motor vehicles, we focused our carbon footprint policies on regulating the use of vehicles, including:
+The Group manages these emissions by focusing our carbon footprint policies on regulating the use of vehicles, including:

-- Closely monitoring the fuel consumption on every motor vehicle to ensure there's no waste of fuel; - Purchasing environmentally friendly motor vehicles and put into consideration the weight of the vehicle; - Regularly servicing the vehicles to maintain the engine functions; and - Using fuel with a sulphur content not exceeding 0.005% in accordance with the Air Pollution Control Ordinance.
+- Closely monitoring the fuel consumption on every motor vehicle to ensure there's no waste of fuel; - Purchasing environmentally friendly motor vehicles and put into consideration the weight of the vehicle; - Regularly servicing the vehicles to maintain the engine functions; - Using fuel with a sulphur content not exceeding 0.005% in accordance with the Air Pollution Control Ordinance; and - Strictly enforcing to Switch off idling vehicles